Robert John Simmons: Fort Wagner

 The regiment gained recognition on July 18, 1863, when it spearheaded an assault on Fort Wagner near Charleston, South Carolina.
 Colonel Shaw was killed, along with one-hundred and sixteen of his men.
 Another hundred and fifty-six were wounded or captured.
 The total casualties of 272 would be the highest total for the 54th in a single engagement during the war.
 Although they were not able to capture the fort, the 54th was widely acclaimed for its valor, and the event helped encourage the further enlistment and mobilization of African-American troops, a key development that President Abraham Lincoln once noted as helping to secure the final victory.

-A letter to his wife written by First Sergeant Simmons after the Battle of Grimball's Landing and shortly before the attack on Battery Wagner was published in the New York Tribune on the 23rd of December, 1863.
+A letter to his wife written by First Sergeant Simmons after the Battle of Grimball's Landing and shortly before the attack on Battery Wagner was published in the New York Tribune on 23 December 1863.